max-mapper/art-of-node/readme.md

 Think of the restaurant example at the beginning of this tutorial.
 At many restaurants you get a number to put on your table while you wait for your food.
 These are a lot like callbacks.
 They tell the server what to do after your cheeseburger is done.

-Let's put our `console.log` statement into a function and pass it in as a callback.
+Let's put our `console.log` statement into a function and pass it in as a callback:

 ```js
 var fs = require('fs')